Afterschool Champions Development

 The 2019-2020 Cohort of Missouri Afterschool Ambassadors includes:

 - Crystal Hall* of St. Louis

 Congratulations to these talented and dedicated afterschool champions!
 We are proud and excited to be working with you over the next year!

 For more information or questions about the program, please contact Mark Cowsert at email@example.com or (573) 882-9665.

 Statewide Champions Development

 As MASN raises awareness about afterschool and moves to support policies that help programs around the state, it is important to have high-profile champions to help us tell our story.
-The MASN Public Policy & Advocacy Committee and the Afterschool Leadership Team are working to develop leaders from other sectors to help support our efforts and help to elevate afterschool policy conversations at the local, state, and federal levels.
+The MASN Public Policy & Awareness Committee and the Afterschool Leadership Team are working to develop leaders from other sectors to help support our efforts and help to elevate afterschool policy conversations at the local, state, and federal levels.

 Local Champions Development

 MASN invites you to sign up to be an Afterschool Champion in your community!
 If you believe in the importance of afterschool and would be willing to share your afterschool story, contact elected officials, or get involved in the afterschool movement, please take a few minutes to sign up as an Afterschool Champion.